AnanyShah/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 ```

-<a name="faq-i-am-still-using-microsoft-portal-tools-targets-rather-than-microsoft-portal-tools-v2-targets-what-do-i-need-to-change"></a>
+<a name="faq-i-am-still-using-microsoft-portal-tools-targets-rather-than-microsoft-portal-tools-targets-what-do-i-need-to-change"></a>
-## I am still using Microsoft.Portal.Tools.targets rather than Microsoft.Portal.Tools.V2.targets.
+## I am still using Microsoft.Portal.Tools.targets rather than Microsoft.Portal.Tools.targets.
 What do I need to change

 Ideally you should move to v2 targets to benefit from the dev productivity it will bring to your dev/test inner loop.
 Migration only takes about an hour or so, see https://aka.ms/portalfx/cloudbuild for details.
 If you can't migrate to v2 update the following:

 1. Update your ../Extension/Extension.csproj
 add

     xml
     ```